jorzel/hashnode/clesg26tu000n08jo6q279tjv.md

 Although this post covers some aspects of system monitoring based on metrics, there is a lot more that should be done to have an application production ready.
 Prometheus is a really good tool for metrics gathering.
 However, it may not best choice for visualization and alerting.
 For that need, we should probably turn to [Grafana](https://grafana.com/) and [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/).

 All stuff covering Prometheus setup and web application code can be found in the GitHub [repo](https://github.com/jorzel/web-app-monitoring).
+If you want to dive deeper into Prometheus I strongly recommend this [course](https://kodekloud.com/courses/prometheus-certified-associate-pca/).

 I hope it would be helpful.